ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 > Monday 9 May

 Decided to make the houses on the planet as line drawings.
 This will keep with the aesthetic of contrasting full complex 3D imagery against minimal 2D art.

+> Wednesday 28 Sep

+Really wanted a variable content drop down section on click.
+Initially was going to use the shadow dom and custom elements but since those are not indexable by search bots I decided to save their implementation for another project.
+Instead I made use of flex grid and overflow hidden to obtain the effect I wanted.
+Pretty happy with the result.